MehranMirkhan/cucumber-easy-rest/README.md

 }
 ```

-> Note: The `@SelectClasspathResource` annotation is used to specify the package where the feature files are located.
+> Note: The `@SelectClasspathResource` annotation specifies the package containing your feature files.
-> Please replace it with the actual package name in your project.
+> Replace it with the appropriate package name for your project.
-> The `@ConfigurationParameter` annotation is used to specify the glue and plugin properties for cucumber.
+> The `@ConfigurationParameter` annotation sets the glue and plugin properties for Cucumber.
-> It specifies where the step definitions are located.
-You should first specify the package where the predefined
-> cucumber-easy-rest steps are, followed by the package of your custom steps.
+> The glue property should first include the package for the predefined cucumber-easy-rest steps, followed by your custom step definitions.

 ## Usage
-You can create feature files in the specified package and write your test scenarios.
+Create feature files in the specified package and write your test scenarios using the predefined steps.

 ```gherkin
 Feature: Users CRUD